 Claiming on more than one life insurance policy

-If you have multiple policies with multiple providers, then your loved ones will need to make multiple claims if you die.
-So it’s important to let them know the details of all your policies.
+If you have multiple policies with multiple providers, then your loved ones will need to make multiple claims if you die within the policy term.